-We got to sit down with the Bootleg King of Rock and Roll and his grungey crew to discuss fusing an unlikely mash-up, performing on our beloved Orchard Stage, and how they met during a fast-food knife-fight over an unclaimed cheeseburger.
+We got to sit down with the bootleg King of Rock and Roll and his grungy crew to discuss fusing unlikely mash-ups, performing on our beloved Orchard Stage, and how they met during a fast-food knife-fight over an unclaimed cheeseburger.
 Needless to say, an Elvana performance is always a blasting ball of rock and fun, and a must-see for fun seekers on the farm this year.
 Full interview follows:

 Welcome to your first year at Nozstock!
 Your performance is a fusion of Nirvana and Elvis’ best work… how did that come about?

 Well sir, we all met after we all got into a knife fight over an unclaimed cheeseburger at a popular fast food outlet.
 Once the crowd dispersed, we made our peace and discovered our mutual love and passion of all things Nirvana and Elvis Aaron Presley.
 To our surprise no one had yet to combine the two so, we proceeded to explore this crazy idea and things kinda went from there.
 I never did find out who got the burger in the end.
 True story.

 For those who are new to your live performances, what can we expect from your Nozstock set?

 A celebration of the works of Nirvana and Elvis Presley.
-Plus vast amounts of hip shakin’, burger chompin’, head bobbing, sweat pouring’ energy and passion.
+Plus vast amounts of hip shakin’, burger chompin’, head bobbing, sweat pourin’ energy and passion.

 What’s your craziest festival story?